dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 </table>
 </div>

-It's quieter across the board (4 dB is noticeable) but the real advantage comes when running it on low.
+It's quieter across the board (4 dB is noticeable) but the real advantage comes when running on low.
 The Cuboid is just above the threshold where it's noticeable across the room, similar to a quiet refrigerator.
 A Box fan even on low is enough to make conversation or listening to music somewhat less pleasant.

 ## Measuring energy usage

 I measured the electricity consumption of each purifier on each fan speed using a standard wattmeter.
 I estimated the yearly electricity cost by using the average US electricity cost of $0.13 / kWh, and assuming the purifier is run around the clock.
-Costs [around the world](https://www.globalpetrolprices.com/electricity_prices/) vary from around 1/3 as much (Egypt) to around 3x as much (Germany).
+Costs [around the world](https://www.globalpetrolprices.com/electricity_prices/) vary from around  ⅓ as much (Egypt) to around 3× as much (Germany).

 Incidentally, I never noticed this before: If a device consumes **X** watts then running it constantly for a year costs a bit more than **\$X** at average US electricity prices.
 This coincidence happens because

 <div style="text-align:center;">
-<b>24(h/d) × 365(d/y) × 0.13(\$/kWh) × .0001(kWh/Wh) = 1.135(\$/W)</b>.
+<b>24(h/d) × 365(d/y) × 0.13($/kWh) × .0001(kWh/Wh) = 1.135($/W)</b>.
 </div>
 <br>